Les Créatures: Critical reception

 Les Créatures received very mixed reviews upon its premier.
 Michel Cournot of Le Nouvel Observateur went so far as to call Les Créatures "a monster."
 Jean Narboni of Cahiers du Cinéma felt that Agnès Varda had thrown herself into a void with the film.
 Henry Chapier of Combat felt that Varda should be given a pass because "what author doesn't have the right to be wrong at least once."

 Other contemporary critics disagreed, with Pierre Mazars of Le Figaro Littéraire saying that Les Créatures is presented with speed, humor and happiness, and that it shows the audience the birth of literary works through sleep and dreams.
 Samuel Lachize from L'Humanité treads the line between the two schools of thought, acknowledging that Les Créatures isn't Varda's best film, and it doesn't belong to any known genre, yet still inspires thought as it is a "troubling and curious film."

 While contemporary critics were somewhat baffled by the film, U.S. critics have since received Les Créatures favorably.
 Roger Ebert gave it three stars out of four, calling it a "complex and nearly hypnotic study of the way fact is made into fiction."
 He said the film is a comparison between how we shape our lives and how a writer crafts his novel.
 "Our past is factual, but our future is flexible."
 Roger Greenspun of The New York Times lauded Varda for her efforts, but made the statement, "though cooking a stew with heavy ingredients, she produced mostly froth, and a little steam."
-Greenspun wrote that he hated the film upon his first viewing, but now realizes that the film is so beautiful that its faults should be forgiven for all the small favors.
+Greenspun wrote that he hated the film upon his first viewing, but now realises that the film is so beautiful that its faults should be forgiven for all the small favours.
 James Travers from filmsdefrance.com praises Les Créatures ability to fit in to the French Nouvelle Vague while maintaining feminist overtones, setting it apart from the rest of the movement.